HowestX/howestx-docs/final.md

 LDAP (*Lightweight Directory Access Protocol*) is a protocol that allows clients to search, modify and connect to internet directories.
 We will use it here in an authentication contexts: we will make clients authenticate to an LDAP server.

+#### Central Authentication Service (CAS)

+A CAS server provides Single Sign-On for an organisation.
+This means that users sign in once, and are then signed in automatically across other applications.
+This is not the case with LDAP: using LDAP, users have sign in into every application and authentication happens on the LDAP.

+A CAS server provides multiple pluggable backends.
+You can plug in a SQL database, an LDAP server...

+Using a CAS server is comparable to OAuth.
+When users click *Log in*, they are taken to the CAS server's login page.
+After authenticating with the CAS server, they are taken back the application.

 ### edX architecture

 The architecture of edX is very complex.
 To give you a rough idea, in the codebase you can find Python, Ruby, node.js and Java sources.
 Here, we will take a quick look at the edX Platform architecture, and took a quick look at how edX is expected to be used.